dbashford/hapi-route-builder/README.md

 });
 ```

-2. It can take a string in the form `HH:MM`, which sets the cache `privacy` to default and `expiresAt` to the value provided.
+2. It can take a string in the form `HH:MM`, which sets the cache `privacy` to `default` and `expiresAt` to the value provided.

 ```javascript
 new RouteBuilder().cache("12:00");
 ```

 3. It can take a number of milliseconds until the cache is invalidated.
 The `expiresIn` setting.
+This also uses the `default` `privacy`.

 ```javascript
 new RouteBuilder().cache(1000 * 60 * 60);